Chapter 2 The Online Course Quality Review (OSCQR) Rubric and Regular and Substantive Interaction (RSI)

 Key Takeaways

-• Use the OSCQR Rubric: Enhance your online courses with this structured guide to ensure they are comprehensive and engaging for all learners.
+- Use the OSCQR Rubric: Use this structured guide to ensure your courses are comprehensive and engaging for all learners.

-• Apply RSI Standards: Incorporate Regular and Substantive Interaction standards to meet federal requirements and improve student interaction and retention.
+- Apply RSI Standards: Incorporate RSI standards to meet federal requirements and improve student interaction and retention.

 References